Education

 3. Learn with Output in Mind

 Post what you learned on social media, explain it to a colleague, write a blog post.
 When output is the goal, input quality rises naturally.
-(Books on adult learning offer systematic approaches)
+Aiming for "the level where I can explain it to someone" ensures deep understanding rather than surface familiarity.
+Books on adult learning offer systematic approaches

 Three Traps That Block Learning